 A view looking north up the Union Pacific tracks.

-The train ran though Kellogg.
+We continud on as the train ran though Kellogg.

-The Iowa Interstate Steam Shops.
+The Iowa Interstate steam shops.

 Iowa Interstate 712 then went to the end of our train for use later this afternoon.